evergreen-ci/evergreen/docs/Project-Configuration/Github-Integrations.md

       checkRun_key: apple
 ```

 The output json file can specify the following fields.
 Required fields are only required if an output file is specified.
+Please see [the github docs](https://docs.github.com/en/rest/checks/runs?apiVersion=2022-11-28#create-a-check-run) for the most up to date information on supported fields.

 - `title`: required, title of the check
 - `summary`: can use markdown